thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 Even if our hard drives die.
 And if GitHub goes down, we can still work on our distributed repos offline.

-### A Metaphor: Git is a Rocketship, Github is Mars
+## A Metaphor: Git is a Rocketship, Github is Mars 🚀

-:rocket:

 | Rocketship Version | Git Version |
 |--------------------|-------------|